 Illinois Traffic Violation and DUI Lawyers

-Unlawful Use of License or Permit
+Unlawful Use of a License in Chicago

 Last updated on

 When you are issued an Illinois driver’s license, it comes with certain obligations, such as following the rules of the road and consenting to a chemical breath or blood test if you are arrested on suspicion of driving under the influence (DUI).
 In addition to these basic rules, you are also agreeing to use your license appropriately.
 If you violate this law, you could be charged with a criminal offense.

 Unlawful use of a license may arise in a number of ways, such as lending your driver’s license to another person or pulling out your suspended or revoked license as authorization to drive.
 If you are cited for a violation of this law, you can’t just pay a fine and move on, as you might with another moving violation.
 Instead, you’ll be facing criminal charges and may even lose your driving privileges.

 Unlawful use of a license is a misdemeanor offense under Illinois law.
 This means that if you are convicted of this offense, you could be sentenced to jail time – and you will also have a criminal record.
 A skilled Chicago traffic ticket lawyer can help defend you against this charge, and work to protect your rights and your freedom.